P-RF/phase-1-project/README.md

 5. **DOM Manipulation**: For dynamically showing the dropdown, setlists, and handling the interactions of the user.
 6. **CSS**: For styling the web application and some functionality.
 7. **Event Listeners**: Used to manage the behavior of the dropdown menu and handle interactions such as clicks and changes.

+## Project Structure

+- **index.html**: Main HTML file.
+- **index.js**: Contains the JavaScript logic for fetching the data, managing dropdowns, and displaying the setlists and encores.
+- **db.json**: JSON file that contains the database of the tour data.
+- **style.css**: Styling for the dropdown and setlist display

+## Key Components

+**fetchTours**

+Fetches tour data from `db.json` and generates the dropdown menu.

+**DropDown**

+A reusable dropdown component that handles user interactions and triggers a **change** event when a selection is made.

+**populateDropdown**

+Populates the dropdown menu items based on the fetched tour data.

+**DisplaySetlist**

+Displays setlist information for the selected tour, including encores, other types of setlists, and dates.

 ## Getting Started